-- In the case of acquisitions or mergers, investors often treat IT due diligence as part of the general activities performed by the accounting team.
+- In the case of acquisitions or mergers, investors often treat technical due diligence as part of the general activities performed by the accounting team.
 Although there is independence, this can be a mistake if the professionals involved do not have in-depth knowledge of IT or routine experience conducting IT-specific due diligence.

 - In the case of an internal assessment, the business owners may assign the job to the IT organization or to consultants who work with the IT group on a day-to-day basis.
-Although this approach involves IT specialists, they are not independent consultants and have a vested interest in the outcome of the IT assessment.
+Although this approach involves IT specialists, they are not independent due diligence consultants and have a vested interest in the outcome of the IT assessment.

 Our IT due diligence consulting service evaluates the current state of the organization’s IT systems, IT infrastructure, people and processes, identifies opportunities for cost savings, assesses risks, and outlines scenarios for future systems.
 Our IT due diligence assessment covers the following areas: